Rational and Emotional: Which are Client’s Buying MotivesMay 24, 2021

 - Get attention: Cool, famous, stylish, trendy, fashionable.

-Life simplify: Time saving, especially for 9-5 staffing, improve your health or your beauty.
+- Life simplifies: Time-saving, especially for 9-5 staffing, improves your health or your beauty.